muratk5n/thirdwave/en/README.md

 Nearly a billion?
 Is this a joke?

-'Conspiracy theorist Alex Jones ordered to pay $965 million in damages to Sandy Hook victims families"
+Euronews: "Conspiracy theorist Alex Jones ordered to pay $965 million in damages to Sandy Hook victims families"

 ---